-- 1) Grantees must comply with all federal, state and agency regulations, policies and procedures (See Appendix A). - 2) The Board has the authority to make unilateral amendments to the grant requirements to conform to state or federal statutes, regulations, directives or the availability of funds. - 3) The recipient type for grantees awarded federal funds through the Board is that of a subgrantee/subrecipient as defined in OMB Circular A-133, Section 210, Subrecipient and Vendor Determination.
+- 1) Grantees must comply with all federal, state and agency regulations, policies and procedures (See Appendix A). - The Board has the authority to make unilateral amendments to the grant requirements to conform to state or federal statutes, regulations, directives or the availability of funds. - 3) The recipient type for grantees awarded federal funds through the Board is that of a subgrantee/subrecipient as defined in 2 CFR 200.330, Subrecipient and Contractor determinations.
 (Please note that in Board literature, subgrantees/subrecipients are referred to as "grantees".)
 In very rare instances, an entity may be determined to be a vendor relationship that provides goods and services for a program.
-Based on the characteristics of the program as defined in Section 210, the Board will make the determination of recipient type which will be stated in the contract. - 4) Unless otherwise specified in the terms of the DD grant, when copyrightable material is developed in the course of the project, the grantee is free to copyright the material or permit others to do so.
-However, the Board and the U.S. Department of Health and Human Services shall retain royalty-free, non-exclusive and irrevocable rights to reproduce, publish or otherwise use, and to authorize others to use the material developed under the grant. - 5) All printed materials and audiovisual products must contain an Acknowledgment Statement formally acknowledging the Board and Federal Developmental Disabilities program for financial support and clearly stating the percentage funded.
-The Acknowledgment Statement must include the Board's logo and be prominently presented on all products developed under the grant. - 6) Unless otherwise specified in the terms of the DD grant, all sub-contractors of grantees will adhere to the provisions of this Grant Manual.
+Based on the characteristics of the program as defined in 2 CFR 200.330, the Board will make the determination of recipient type which will be stated in the contract. - 4) Unless otherwise specified in the terms of the DD grant, when copyrightable material is developed in the course of the project, the grantee is free to copyright the material or permit others to do so.
+However, the Board and the U.S. Department of Health and Human Services shall retain royalty-free, non-exclusive and irrevocable rights to reproduce, publish or otherwise use, and to authorize others to use the material developed under the grant. - 5) All printed materials and audiovisual products must contain an Acknowledgment Statement formally acknowledging the Board and Federal Developmental Disabilities program for financial support.
+The Acknowledgment Statement must include the Board's logo and be prominently presented on all products developed under the grant.
+Please see page 25 of this document for a sample statement. - 6) Unless otherwise specified in the terms of the DD grant, all sub-contractors of grantees will adhere to the provisions of this Grant Manual.
 Grantees will be responsible for ensuring the acceptance and compliance of all sub-contractors.
-Grantees will also ensure that subcontractors submit prompt invoices within 30 days of delivery of services and the Grantee will pay the subcontractor within 30 days of receipt of said invoice. - 7) If a grantee materially fails to comply with any term of an award, whether stated in a

-Federal statute or regulation, an assurance, in a State plan or application, a notice of award, or elsewhere, the Board may take one or more of the following actions, as appropriate in the circumstances:
+Grantees will also ensure that subcontractors submit prompt invoices within 30 days of delivery of services and the Grantee will pay the subcontractor within 30 days of receipt of said invoice. - 7) If a grantee materially fails to comply with any term of an award, whether stated in a Federal statute or regulation, an assurance, in a State plan or application, a notice of award, or elsewhere, the Board may take one or more of the following actions, as appropriate in the circumstances: